Frank Worrell: Career

+Personal life and death

 Worrell retired after the West Indies–England series.
 When he left professional cricket, he became Warden of Irvine Hall at the University of the West Indies, and was appointed to the Jamaican Senate by Sir Alexander Bustamante.
 He strongly supported a closer political union between the nations of the Caribbean.
-He was knighted for his services to cricket in 1964.
+He was knighted by Elizabeth II for his services to cricket as part of Her Majesty's 1964 New Year Honours.

+Worrell was a Freemason, belonging to Sussex Lodge No. 354, Kingston, from 1954 until his death, attaining the rank of Master Mason.

 Worrell managed the West Indies during the 1964–65 visit by Australia.
 He accompanied the team to India in the winter of 1966–67.

 Worrell was the first West Indian to carry his bat in a Test innings.

-It was while in India that he was diagnosed with leukaemia.
+Whilst in India, he was diagnosed with leukaemia.
 He died aged 42, a month after returning to Jamaica.
-A memorial service was held in his honour in Westminster Abbey, the first such honour for a sportsman, the next being Bobby Moore in 1993.
+A memorial service was held in his honour in Westminster Abbey, the first such honour for a sportsman, the next being for Bobby Moore in 1993.

 Legacy

 Trophy

 Since the 1960–61 series, the Frank Worrell Trophy is awarded to the winner of the Test series between Australia and West Indies.